Whimsy Stick

 Safety Rules for Any DIY Flirt Pole or Professional Build

-The structural quality of the pole matters, but handler technique matters more.
-According to the American Kennel Club, structured predatory play produces the best behavioral outcomes when sessions are controlled and consistent — these rules apply whether you’re using a DIY flirt pole or a professional build.
+Handler technique matters more than the equipment itself.
+According to the VCA Animal Hospitals, structured predatory play produces the best behavioral outcomes when sessions are controlled and consistent.
+The AVMA’s enrichment guidelines reinforce that handler control is what separates beneficial structured play from overstimulation.
+These rules apply whether you’re using a DIY flirt pole or a professional build.

 ⬇️